gaurangrshah/r2025-fastfeedback/notes.md

         <div><img src="" /></div>
   </div>
 </code></pre>

+> **⚠️ NOTE:** firebase may have a truncated url listed in its callback the url github requires should look like this: `https://fast-feedback-2868a.firebaseapp.com/__/auth/handler`

 - Once we've generated our `client id` and `client secret` from github we can use those to configure the authentication settings in firebase: